Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Telegram Bot.md

 ## 2. Configure Stirling PDF

-Add the `telegram:` block to your `settings.yml` (or set the equivalent environment variables) and restart.
+The `telegram:` block is already present in the shipped `settings.yml` - find it and update the values (set `enabled: true`, fill in `botToken` and `botUsername`), or set the equivalent environment variables.
+Restart Stirling PDF after saving via file edits; the Admin UI hot-applies.

 ### Minimal config